-Definition of Volunteering
+Definition of volunteering

-Volunteering is an activity that involves the "commitment of time and energy for the benefit of society and the community and can take many forms.
-It is undertaken freely and by choice, without concern for financial gain."
+Volunteering is an activity that involves the 'commitment of time and energy for the benefit of society and the community and can take many forms.
+It is undertaken freely and by choice, without concern for financial gain.'

-For the purposes of the Salford Compact, this commitment refers to people volunteering with recognised community groups and/or voluntary organisations.
+For the purposes of the Salford Compact, this commitment refers to people volunteering with recognised community groups and voluntary organisations.

-This definition also includes those who give their time as voluntary members of committees and boards of trustees in the Third Sector and lay members of partnerships.
+This definition also includes those who give their time as voluntary members of committees and boards of trustees in the Voluntary, Community and Social Enterprise (VCSE) sector and lay members of partnerships.

-It does not include those people who give of their time to support a relative, neighbour or friend in need.
+It does not include those people who give their time to support a relative, neighbour, or friend in need.

-Four Principles Fundamental to Volunteering (taken from the national Code)
+Four principles fundamental to volunteering (taken from the National Code)